math-with-friends/math-with-friends.github.io/index.md

 ## Milestone 2

-As a result of the efforts put into Milestone 2, the following were accomplished.
+As a result of the efforts put into Milestone 2, the following were accomplished:

 - Implemented user-profile page for user selection of icon.